MicrosoftDocs/visualstudio-docs/docs/vsto/configuring-a-computer-to-develop-office-solutions.md

      To make sure that these tools are installed, start the Visual Studio setup program, and choose the **Modify** button.
 Select the **Microsoft Office Developer Tools** check box, and then choose the **Update** button.

-- Ensure that you're not running a version of Office that was delivered by Click-to-Run.
+- Make sure that you're not running a version of Office that was delivered by Click-to-Run.
 See [How to: Verify Whether Outlook Is a Click-to-Run Application on a Computer](http://msdn.microsoft.com/library/office/ff864733(v=office.14).aspx).

 - Ensure that you're running only one version of Microsoft Office.